1homas/ISE_APIs_Ansible_Automation_Webinar/ReadMe.md

 ## License

-The examples in this repository are licensed under the [Cisco Sample Code License](https://developer.cisco.com/site/license/cisco-sample-code-license/).
+This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).